ChristopherEdwards/SHADOW/README.md

 Additional information for the original S.H.A.D.O.W.
 Sketch can be found in this thread on Asromech.net: http://astromech.net/forums/showthread.php?19298-S-H-A-D-O-W-Padawan-based-mini-PS3-Controller

+All libraries distributed with original licenses as specified by the library. serMP3 library comes from: https://forum.arduino.cc/index.php?topic=148983.0

 Thank you to:
 * Darren Blum - aka KnightShade
 * MSE Droid Builders Facebook page